 The First step - the mast application

 Your first step in participating in the MAST program is to complete an application that will take approximately 5-10 minutes of your time.
 This will tell us more about your needs and strengths, so that your Accreditation Doula can reach out to you to offer tailored support.
-Click here to be taken to the MAST Application page.

 Liability Disclaimer: MAST: Midwifery Accreditation Support Track is a support program administered through the Midwifery Education Accreditation Council (MEAC) in collaboration with the Association of Midwifery Educators (AME).
 Participation in this program is voluntary and does not guarantee success in the accreditation process.
 Use of resources provided, including consultants and peer-to-peer mentorship program, is at your own risk.
 MEAC and AME are not responsible for the outcomes of resources used.